Art Installations & Campus Engagement 2023

 "Remember the 43 Students" commemorates the six people who were killed and the 43 students who were forcibly disappeared in a night of unspeakable political violence in Iguala, Guerrero state, Mexico on September 26, 2014.

-For this, the eighth anniversary of the atrocity, we are featuring three events:
+For this, the ninth anniversary of the atrocity, we are featuring three events:

-2. We will share the powerful portraits of the 43 students created by Scottish artist Jan Nimmo in the Eccles Art Building from Sept.
-16 to Sept.
-30. Jan calls her collection "¿Dónde Están?"
+2. We also will share the powerful portraits of the 43 students created by Scottish artist Jan Nimmo in the Eccles Art Building from Sept.
+15 to Oct.
+6. Jan calls her collection "¿Dónde Están?"